Lingering Touch

 “…the connection with the earlier books in the series is well done.” — 5-star Amazon review

 Finn Connelly has a magic touch—literally.
-He can see the past by touching objects and read people’s thoughts if he hangs on long enough.
-It’s called psychometry, and he uses it to be the best private investigator in Summer Park.
-At least, until his abilities go out of control, leaving him unable to tell the difference between others’ thoughts and memories and his own.
+His psychic power of psychometry lets him see the past by touching objects and even read people’s thoughts if he lingers long enough.
+It makes him the best private investigator in Summer Park, until his abilities spiral out of control, blurring the line between his own memories and those of the people he touches.

-Main Content: Approximately 73,930 words, 347 (5.5 x 8.5) pages
+Main Content: Approximately 73,930 words, 347 (5.5 x 8.5) pages.
+Intended for mature readers.

 Teaser/Excerpt: